hmusgrave/tqft-ziglings/README.md

 # WTF is this?

 [Ziglings](https://github.com/ratfactor/ziglings) is supposed to be a great project for learning Zig.
 I've been using Zig for awhile, and I'm a bit curious what I might've missed.
 [The source repo](https://github.com/ratfactor/ziglings) is designed to be mutated in-place, and this repo is just a clone of [the original](https://github.com/ratfactor/ziglings) with any changes I've made thus far.
+Those consist at this point of exercises 1-103 excluding the async section (15 August 2023 -- Zig 0.12 doesn't include async again yet).

 # Ziglings